GiuliaLavizzari/ML4thesis/BSManalysis/README.md

 mylosses = LossPerBatch()
 vae.evaluate(X_test,X_test,batch_size=1,callbacks=[mylosses],verbose=0) #by setting the batch_size=1 it's possible to retrieve the loss for each event
 ```
+Subsequently, the losses and weights are saved.
+The saved EFT weights are yet to be multiplied by cW or cW^2.
 The same happens for [lossperbathBSM.py](https://github.com/GiuliaLavizzari/ML4thesis/blob/e0327246bc1dca059d2317e9e5687bde6a233e19/lossperbatchBSM.py).